Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain

 Who can blame them?
 You probably hate being cold, too.
 You probably wear a parka, a knit hat, socks made of wool, and insulated boots to accompany your dog to do his or her business—or maybe you just send your dog out and watch them from inside.
 Just like you, your dog's nervous system is capable of sensing temperature changes (being cold feels uncomfortable) and, therefore, implements protective mechanisms to avoid extremes that lead to overheating or getting too cold.

 Avoiding the cold is an adaptive function.
 It helps to preserve the body from the damaging effects of temperature extremes (hyperthermia and hypothermia).
 Therefore, when your dog refuses to potty in the winter, don't get all upset—he or she is just engaging in an adaptive behavior that is telling them to stay safe and stick to areas where it's toasty warm!

 Why Do Dogs Refuse to Go Potty in the Snow?

 On top of being cold, if the place where your dog has been going to potty has been covered with a blanket of snow, you are facing an additional challenge.
 When it snows, it's as if the world has transformed overnight.
 Its surface, its smell, and its cold sensation on a dog's feet or belly may be perceived as challenges, explains American cognitive scientist and author Alexandra Horowitz, in an article for Scientific American.

 On top of this, any dog that is frightened by novelties and is already struggling to get used to an ever-changing world sees this additional change as being quite intimidating.
 Not to mention, breeds with short legs such as Dachshunds and Basset Hounds may get scared or easily tire from walking in the mountains of tall, piled-up snow.

-How to Get Your Dog to Potty When It's Cold
+How to Get Your Dog to Pee or Poop When It's Cold